MajorcaDevs/mdbackup/docs/secrets/vault.md

 [Vault][1] is a production-ready secrets backend, really useful to have credentials stored in a centralized server, but retrievable from any client in a network.

 !!!
 Warning "Dependency"
-    In order to use Vault backend, you must install `requests`: `pip install requests`.
+    In order to use Vault backend, install with: `pip install mdbackup[vault]`.

 Currently, it only supports KV backend for reading secrets.